natecdr/tuttut/README.md

 Transition probabilities are the probabilities to go from one hidden state to some other hidden state.
 In our case, it's the probability to transition from a fingering to some other one.

 Emission probabilities are the probabilities to get an observed state given a hidden state.
-In our case, it can be seen as the probability that a certain chord will be played given a certain fingering.
+In our case, it can be seen as the probability that a certain set of notes will be heard given a certain fingering.

-For each note/chord, every fingering combination is computed and evaluated to choose the best one out of all of them.
+These probabilities are stored in a transition matrix and an emission matrix.
+To build these matrices, we first explore the MIDI file chronologically.
+For each note or chord that we encounter in the file, we will compute all the fingerings that will produce these notes.

+The guitar fretboard is modeled as a complete graph, in the graph theory sense.
+The nodes correspond to the frets of for each string and the edges represent the distance between the nodes.
+Being a complete graph, all the nodes are connected by an edge to each other.
+This graph is what enables us to find all the ways that a set of notes can be played, using a simple depth-first search algorithm.